 3- Robust phone services

-Having a physical office comes with the benefits of having a phone number, fax services, and a professional receptionist that answers the phone.
+A physical office comes with the benefits of having a phone number, fax services, and a professional receptionist answering the phone.
 Still, again, you don’t have to sacrifice any of that with a virtual office.

 You can still have a local business phone number, fax, voicemail, and even a professional receptionist to do all the call answering and handling you need to be done – just like a physical office.